Self-driving truck startup Ike raises $52 million

 However, that doesn’t mean there isn’t a place for human drivers under Ike’s model.
 The company intends for its trucks to only drive autonomously on highways.
 From there, human truck drivers would move the loads between the highways.

-Ike stands apart from other self-driving truck startup in other ways too, namely its decision to license autonomous delivery company Nuro’s vehicle software stack.
+Ike stands apart from other self-driving truck startups in other ways too, namely its decision to license autonomous delivery company Nuro’s vehicle software stack.
 The copy of Nuro’s autonomous vehicle stack was a “hard fork,” Woodrow explained, meaning Ike doesn’t have an ongoing technical connection with the company.
 Nuro does have a minority stake in Ike.

 Instead, Ike gained a copy of relevant items (and the IP rights to it) that Nuro built, including some hardware designs, the autonomous software stack and the core infrastructure, which includes data logging, maps and simulation.